 While purists criticize the "supercross" elements of Olympic BMX (i.e. massive jumps and paved berms) as insulting to classical BMX, I would argue Olympic BMX is simply an evolution into an elite category of BMX racing.
 Other sports share dramatically varied levels of proficiency without controversy; why shouldn't BMX racing be permitted the same degree of progression?
 For example, a person who leisurely participates in snowboarding as a hobby, wouldn't be expected to perform at the extreme level of competition seen in the Olympics.
 The skills required in "Olympic snowboarding" versus "hobbyist snowboarding" demand entirely different magnitudes of prowess; but their mutual existence does not invalidate the legitimacy of the other.
 So too, BMX racing can occur on mellow dirt tracks with 2' jumps, or advance into Olympic-level supercross with a 30' starting hill.
 The Olympics shall never diminish the enjoyment or necessity of traditional BMX dirt racing (After all, dirt tracks will always be more affordable and easier to build!); instead, Olympic BMX adds new challenges, advances the potential of human athleticism, and promotes the sport to the next generation of riders.

 When seeking information on all United States BMX racers who participated in the Olympics, I was unable to find any website listing all our BMX Olympians.
-You might expect Team USA or USA BMX to have a webpage which provides such information, but I couldn't find one anywhere.
+You would expect prevalent BMX organizations to chronicle the history of all BMX Olympians, but I couldn't find such a website anywhere.
 This page fixes that heretofore shortcoming of the BMX community.

 As a patriotic, fifth-generation, American citizen, and a big fan the Olympics, I wanted Learn BMX Racing to celebrate all Olympians who have represented the United States of America in the sport of BMX racing.
 This page is dedicated to remembering and honoring all Americans who have excelled in BMX, by earning their place to attend the Olympic Games, and represent this Great Nation of Ours.